 Delaney McQuown, a student at Upper Sandusky High School in Wyandot County finished third and received a $1,000 college saving award for producing a video titled “Start Talking.”

-“As the primary goal of Start Talking is to help parents, caregivers, teachers and students to start conversations with Ohio youth about the dangers of drug and alcohol abuse, this video contest offers students the opportunity to share what they think are the best ways to get those conversations going,” said Sarah Smith, Director of Start Talking.
+“As the primary goal of Start Talking is to help parents, caregivers, teachers and students to start conversations with Ohio youth about the dangers of drug and alcohol abuse, we were very pleased to see so many students take the opportunity to display their talents and share how they think are the best ways to get those conversations going,” said Sarah Smith, Director of Start Talking.